Orange Order in Canada: Fraternal organization

 The Order was the chief social institution in Upper Canada, organizing many community and benevolent activities, and helping Protestant immigrants to settle.
 It remained a predominant political force in southern Ontario well into the twentieth century.
 There were scores of socially prominent citizens who were granted honorary membership but did not actually participate in official lodge business.
 Surprisingly given its great prestige, although there were many members drawn from the upper and middle classes, lodge membership was predominantly drawn from the ranks of labourers, street railway workers, teamsters, and other elements of the working class.

 Besides sentimental patriotic or imperialist motivations, many Orangemen joined because the benefits of mutual aid, security, and health supports made it easier to survive the difficulties of working-class life.
 Middle-class members, such as professionals, small-shop owners, and tavern-keepers, saw membership in terms of commercial gain through the steady attraction of lodge members as clientele.
-The Order’s secrecy, solemn oaths, and masonic-type rituals bonded men together as part of a greater whole, and dressing in the order’s distinctive sash and regalia for the Twelfth of July parade let members show off their status and achievements to the greater community.
+The Order's degrees and solemn oaths bonded men together as part of a greater whole, and dressing in the order's distinctive sash and regalia for the Twelfth of July parade let members show off their status and achievements to the greater community.
 The Grand Orange Lodge of British America Benefit Fund was established in 1881 to provide fraternal benefits to members and remains as a modern insurance system.

 Protestant ascendency and politics in Toronto

 The Grand Orange Lodge of British America was established in Toronto in 1830, and it expanded steadily so that there were over 20 lodges in 1860, 31 in 1880, and 56 by 1895.
-At the turn of the century Toronto was nicknamed "The Belfast of Canada".
-Historian Hereward Senior has noted that the Orange Order’s political ideal was expressed in the word “ascendancy.”

-"This meant, in effect, control of the volunteer militia, of much of the machinery of local government, and substantial influence with the Dublin administration.
+At the turn of the century, Toronto was nicknamed "The Belfast of Canada".
+Historian Hereward Senior has noted that the Orange Order's political ideal was expressed in the word "ascendancy."
+Senior said:This meant, in effect, control of the volunteer militia, of much of the machinery of local government, and substantial influence with the Dublin administration.
 Above all, it meant the ability to exert pressure on magistrates and juries, which gave Orangemen a degree of immunity from the law.
 Their means of securing ascendancy had been the Orange lodges which provided links between Irish Protestants of all classes.
-This ascendancy often meant political power for Protestant gentlemen and a special status for Protestant peasants."
+This ascendancy often meant political power for Protestant gentlemen and a special status for Protestant peasants.
 In the context of Toronto, such ascendancy was sought through the Corporation (as the administration of the city of Toronto was known).
-By 1844, six of Toronto’s ten aldermen were Orangemen, and over the rest of the nineteenth century twenty of twenty-three mayors would be as well.
+By 1844, six of Toronto's ten aldermen were Orangemen, and over the rest of the nineteenth century twenty of twenty-three mayors would be as well.